Course Name

 - become informed, reflective and critical practitioners

-- understand the dynamic and changing nature of the film industry in practice
+- understand the dynamic and changing nature of the film

-- explore and value the diversity of film across time, place and cultures
+- explore and value the diversity of film across time, place

 - express ideas with confidence and competence